palantir/gradle-jdks/gradle-jdks-setup/README.md

 - `gradle/gradle-daemon-jdk-version`
   - contains the Gradle JDK Daemon version rendered from `JdksExtension#daemonTarget`
-- `gradle/certs/`
-  - contains a list of certificates (as serial numbers) that need to be added to the configured JDKs in `gradle/jdks/*`.
-  - is rendered from `JdksExtension#caCerts`
 - `gradle/jdks`
   - contains a list of directories in the format `<jdk_major_version>/<os>/<arch>` that contain 2 files:
     - `download-url` full url path for the jdk, os and arch.
 Rendered from `JdksExtension#jdks` configured in step 2